Acting (law): United States

 The 1910 edition of Black's Law Dictionary defines "acting" as a "term employed to designate a locum tenens who is performing the duties of an office to which he does not himself claim title".
 The 1914 edition of Corpus Juris Secundum gives much the same account.

 Fraser v.
 United States, the first case cited in the Black's entry on "acting", concerns James G. Hill, the Supervising Architect of the Treasury.
 Hill had been suspended with pay while being investigated for a charge of fraud.
 Another person, John Fraser, was then directed by the Secretary of the Treasury to take charge of and perform the duties of Hill's office as "Acting" Supervising Architect.
 Officially, Fraser was merely a contractor who had been contracted to oversee the construction of a building for the Bureau of Engraving and Printing.
 When Hill was returned to his position some five and a half months later, Fraser sought to be compensated for the time he had worked as Acting Supervising Architect, seeking the difference between the salary for that office and his much lower pay as a contracting architect for the Treasury.
 The Court of Claims found that the "acting" position was not a statutory creation, and that Fraser was entitled to no pay beyond that of his contract for the period.

 The rules for appointment of acting officials are covered in many cases by the Federal Vacancies Reform Act of 1998 (FVRA).
 Legal scholar Anne Joseph O'Connell notes that one central—and unresolved—question about the nature of acting officials under FVRA is their status under the Appointments Clause of the Constitution of the United States.
 O'Connell observes that portions of FVRA, an act of Congress which sets out a detailed scheme for filling vacant positions in federal agencies, may be unconstitutional if acting officials can be "principal" officers under the Appointments Clause.
 The constitutional issue emerges because the Appointments Clause requires principal officers to be appointed by the President with the advice and consent of the Senate.
 If acting officers who take office pursuant to FVRA—not pursuant to presidential nomination and Senate confirmation—can be considered principal officers, then the FVRA would be unconstitutional to the extent that it allows this to occur.
 Heilpern, for his part, argues that acting Cabinet-level officials are principal officers.

+South Korea

+In South Korea, an acting officeholder is considered to be subject to the impeachment rules of the office they formally hold, not the office they act in.
+This principle was established as part of the Impeachment of Han Duck-soo, who was prime minister and acting president; the South Korean National Assembly voted to impeach Han with 194 votes in favor, which meets the absolute majority requirement applicable for prime ministerial impeachments but not the two-thirds supermajority requirement applicable for presidential impeachments; the Constitutional Court ruled that the impeachment under the less restrictive rules is valid.